EMA can now own and operate power infrastructure under changes to law

 Mr Melvin Yong (Radin Mas) also asked if EMA, as both regulator and possibly an owner of generation companies, would be able to compete in the Singapore Wholesale Electricity Market and dictate wholesale energy prices.

-In response, Dr Tan said EMA will ensure its infrastructure are subjected to the same stringent standards and requirements as their private counterparts.
+In response, Dr Tan said EMA will ensure its infrastructure is subjected to the same stringent standards and requirements as its private counterparts.

-He said: "EMA will put in place governance structures, and if necessary, separate subsidiaries from to mitigate conflicts of interest and ensure accountability.
+He said: "EMA will put in place governance structures and, if necessary, separate subsidiaries to mitigate conflicts of interest and ensure accountability.

-Amendments to the Electricity Act and the Gas Act mean it is now an offence to damage protective infrastructure housing transmission electricity cables that are 66 kilovolts and above.
-Previously, the law only covered damage to actual cables and pipelines.
+Amendments to the Electricity Act and Gas Act mean it is now an offence to damage protective infrastructure housing transmission electricity cables that are 66 kilovolts and above.
+Previously, the law covered only damage to actual cables and pipelines.

 Apart from physical protection, Mr Louis Ng (Nee Soon GRC) asked about the Government's plans to deal with cyber attacks on Singapore's energy and water infrastructure.

-The attacks were targeted at IT and non-critical systems and were quickly contained and addressed, and the operation of critical infrastructure were not affected.
+The attacks were targeted at IT and non-critical systems and were quickly contained and addressed, and the operation of critical infrastructure was not affected.

 Owners of critical information infrastructure are required to meet minimum baseline cyber requirements, including a two-hour reporting requirement of any cyber incidents to EMA and the national Cyber Security Agency so that timely remedial action can be taken, he added.